So, what's it all about?

 How much music is on this site?

 It changes daily.
-But it's safe to say that there are thousands of artists, tens of thousands of albums, and more than 7 million songs.
+But it's safe to say that there are thousands of artists, tens of thousands of albums, and about 9 million songs.
 The Freegal site has over 100 genres of music and is rich in many of them.
 The content is based upon a license with Sony Music Entertainment, owner of 54 different music labels.
 You can read more about Sony and its artists at www.sonymusic.com.
 And new music is added daily.

 How many songs can I download?

-You may download up to three songs per week, as long as you are a resident of Douglas County.
+You may download up to five songs per week.
 Sunday at 12:00 a.m.
 EST (10:00 p.m.
 MST) your counter will be set back to zero.
-After that time you can download three more songs over the following week.
+After that time you can download five more songs over the following week.

 Why are there limits on the number of downloads?